zigtur/Rareskills-Solidity-Bootcamp/General/Gas-Cost.md

   - PUSH1 1c --> Push a location
   - JUMPI --> Jump to it if it was lower than 4.
 It is pretty sure that it will jump to a piece of code that will revert.

+The memory layout setup will take some gas fees.

 ### Transaction cost
 Each of the Opcode will have a gas cost associated with it.
 We know that a simple transaction will cost 21,000 gas.